-understanding of diversity of communities, different cultures, races.
-Promote apprenticeships to people from different backgrounds.

-Section 3 Will your project / activity affect people or groups of people with protected characteristics?
-Explain what will be done to maximise any positive impacts or minimise any negative impacts Protected characteristics Will your project / activity have any positive impacts on those with a protected characteristic?
+such a thing may make a positive contribution to global well-being. cultures and a better knowledge of the local environment.
+Healthy lifestyles include cultural activities that promote understanding of diversity of communities, different cultures, races.
+Promote apprenticeships to people from different backgrounds. --- -- -- oject / activity affect people or g to maximise any positive impac Protected characteristics Will your project / activity have any positive impacts on those with a protected characteristic?
 Will your project / activity have any negative impacts on those with a protected characteristic?
 Is there any way to maximise any positive impacts or minimise any negative impacts?
-Age: Unknown - The impact, positive or negative, will depend on the nature of the service delivered, the specific budget reduction proposed or budget pressure funded and the service user.
-This will vary according to the service provided and will be considered through individual Equality Impact Assessments (EIAs).
+Age: Unknown - The impact, positive of nature of the service delivered, the proposed or budget pressure fur he specific budget reduction This will vary according to the service provided and will be considered through individual Equality Impact Assessments (EIAs).
 Gender reassignment: See above This will vary according to the service provided and will be considered through individual (EIAs).
 Marriage or civil partnership: See above This will vary according to the service provided and will be considered through individual (EIAs).
 Pregnancy or maternity: See above This will vary according to the service provided and will be considered through individual (EIAs).